BIGGASSS/myblog/_posts/2024-04-20-steps-to-set-up-a-jekyll-blog.md

 ---
 layout: post
-title: "Steps to Set Up a Jekyll Blog Site"
+title: "Steps to Set Up a Jekyll-Based Blog Site"
 author: "Tim Liu"
 ---

+## 1. Why Jekyll?

 I've tried many many ways to acheive the goal of making a blog site that fits my taste.

-At first, I tried to code all the HTML, CSS, and potentially JavaScript all by myself.
+At first, I tried to code all the `HTML`, `CSS`, and potentially `JavaScript` all by myself.
 Well, obviously it did not work for me.
 I was way too noob for that.

-Then I heard about *WordPress*, and used it to create a blog easily.
+Then I heard about *WordPress*, and used it to create a blog site easily.
 Don't get me wrong, *WordPress* is very newbie-friendly and easy to work with.
 I just think that it's way too heavy as a blog framework, especially when you have things like *Typecho* around.

+Therefore, I decided to give *Typecho* a try, and what it represents to me is genuinely amazing.
+Unluckily, one little flaw of the splendid *Typecho*, which is the fact that the default skin of the framework is in Chinese.
+You know, although I am Chinese, one of my main goals of creating a blog is to practice my English writing skills.
+Seeing English text on a predominantly Chinese website is just... *cringe*

+And that was why I landed my plane on *Jekyll* despite having the opportunity to land on busier airports.
+Compared to the last two **frameworks**, *Jekyll* is more like a **HTML writer**.
+So it basically just does all the *coding* work for me, which is just what I need.

+## 2. How do you set it up?

+There are currently **two** popular ways to set it up, either through *Github-Pages* (or other similar products), or using normal cloud servers.
+In this guide, I will be using a cloud server, or a *Virtual Private Server (VPS)* to be exact, solely because I do have an unused *VPS* available.
+Also, I am not familiar with *Github-Pages*, and I have no idea how do you set it up with *Pages*.